Towards $A + B$ theory in conifold transitions for Calabi-Yau threefolds: Period integrals and Gauss--Manin connections

-\begin{remark} The specific logarithmic function in Proposition \ref{p:3}, which is written in terms of linear combinations of $\alpha$-periods, has appeared in the literature in examples, such as those studied in \cite[p.89]{CGGK} where there are 16 vanishing spheres with a single relation.
-To our knowledge, it hasn't been studied in this generality. \end{remark}
+\begin{remark} The specific logarithmic function in Proposition \ref{p:3}, which is written in terms of linear combinations of $\alpha$-periods, had appeared in the literature in examples, such as those studied in \cite[p.89]{CGGK} where there are 16 vanishing spheres with a single relation.
+To our knowledge, it has not been studied in this generality. \end{remark}